Money Makes the World Go Round

 The pricing model is also extremely straightforward.
-Fundly charges a platform fee of 4.9% of all donations.
+Fundly will deduct a 4.9% fee from each donation that you receive.
+A small credit card processing fee of 2.9% + $.30 will also be deducted from each donation.
 This is higher than some of the other products available, but there are no setup fees, no monthly fees, and no contracts so you only pay when you actually raise money.

 You have to have a website or email campaign to embed this into, but if you do the pricing is very reasonable with pricing starting at 2.9% + $0.30 per transaction processing fee.